GuiArcencio/Paletter/README.md

 # Paletter
 #### A little pet project born out of quarantine boredom.

 Do you have a nice picture and a cool palette and want to mix them up?
 Your solution is here!
-Use paletter to make all colors in your image turn into one of the colors in the palette, according to their "color difference".
+Use paletter to make all colors in your image turn into one of the colors in the palette, minimizing their "color difference".

 ### Compiling
 With [gcc](https://gcc.gnu.org/) installed on your machine, simply run: